Sanya2810/keepsafe-cloud-case/README.md

 `npm run lint`

 ## Git
-Fork this repo and follow powerpoint actions.
+Fork this repo and follow powerpoint actions

 ## CI/CD exercise
 In this chapter we guide you through the steps of a complete pipeline.